raspberrypi-guide/raspberrypi-guide.github.io/docs/filesharing/filesharing-raspberry-pi.md

 # Sharing files with the Raspberry Pi
 {: .no_toc }

 There are many ways to connect to see, copy, and edit files on a Raspberry Pi.
-Samba is one of the easiest to set up and configure and makes it possible to share directories with both Linux, Mac, and Windows operating systems.
+Samba is one of the most versatile and is easy to configure to share directories with both Linux, Mac, and Windows operating systems.
 {: .fs-6 .fw-300 }

 ## Table of contents